shakebugs/shake-docs/docs/android/crash-reports/test-it-out.md

 ---
 id: test-it-out
-title: Test it out
+title: Test it
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

->Let's crash your app to see how crash reporting works.
+>Let's crash your app to see how the crash report looks like on your Shake dashboard.

+## Crash your app

-Enable crash reporting and paste this code to the `onCreate` method in one of your activities.
+[Enable crash reporting](/android/crash-reports/enabling.md) and paste this code to the `onCreate` method in one of your activities.
 It will crash your app when you tap a button by accessing the array with the out-of-bounds index:

 <Tabs